 Identify Value from the Customer’s Point of View

 The traditional approach to construction focuses on what the customer wants you to build – what’s included in the plans and specifications.
-Lean construction, on the other hand, recognizes that what the customer values
+Lean construction, on the other hand, recognizes that the customer's values are deeper than that.
+It isn’t just about what to build, but why.
+Truly understanding value from the customer’s point of view requires a different level of trust established very early in the planning phases of a project.

 Define the Value Stream

 Once you have a clear understanding of value from the customer’s point of view, you can lay out all of the processes necessary to deliver that value.
 This is called the value stream.
 For each activity, the necessary labor, information, equipment, and materials are defined.
-Any steps or resources that don’t add value are removed.
+This encourages businesses to focus on what truly matters to customers, enabling them to prioritize and allocate resources effectively.
+When any steps or resources are identified as non-value adding, they are either eliminated, minimized, or improved to reduce the time and effort required, thus enhancing overall value delivery.

 A primary goal of Lean construction is eliminating or minimizing waste at every opportunity.
 Lean construction targets eight major types of waste: